 If the school believe that a data breach has occurred, then they must report this to the Data Protection Officer with immediate effect.
-A decision will be made on how to handle the breach, the priority for the school is to ensure that the breach is contained.
-If the breach is deemed serious enough then the Data Protection Officer may contact the ICO for further advice.
-Following ICO advice the school as data controller may be required to report the breach officially to the ICO.
+The school will then be sent a Data Breach form to complete and return to the DPO which will allow the decision-making process to begin, this in turn will decide if the breach should be reported to the ICO.
+Upon completion of the data breach form the DPO may advise the school as data controller to either seek further advice from the ICO, or to report the breach to the ICO.